- Audiovisual Production WorldStage

-It was hot, and It was sticky, but everyone seemed to think It was fun, too.
+NEW YORK It was hot, and It was sticky, but everyone seemed to think It was fun, too.
 Entertainment Weekly threw a rollicking, overheated party to promote its annual It Listbilled as “The 100 Most Creative People in Entertainment” (ah, lists!)that filled the vast Milk Studios with sweaty advertising and media types and a smattering of celebrities.
 With a funky, lively performance from Macy Gray, DJ sets from Cameron Douglas and superstar DJ John Digweed, and the muggy, hot atmosphere, the event was more like an outdoor summer concert than a typical chardonnay-and-crabcakes magazine party.

 Mark Musters of Musters & Company gave the party a spare, colorful look, using different brightly hued color schemes in each of the vast venue's three large spaces.
 In the biggest room (which hosted the stage), paper lanterns in green, mauve and violet hung over three large royal blue ottomans, with smaller seats scattered around the room.
 Another area had a pink look, with patterned tapestries hanging over pink ottomans and books mentioned in the issue stacked on shelves.
 And the third room had a blue and orange look, with a wall of flat-screen monitors flashing cover images from past It List issues above a long blue seating area.
 Scharff Weisberg's brightly colored lighting matched each room's decor and added to the fun feel (as well as the heat).

 The coolest decor touch: To keep guests' minds on their hosts, pillows scattered around the rooms were printed with the It List issue's cover and sections of the magazine.